moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 ### F&B/AV/Additional Event Charges
 Since we often don't have the exact headcount for an event in advance, additional costs (such as AV, F&B, etc.) can be estimated for initial procurement approval.
 If your additional costs are included in the initial venue contract, please ask the venue to provide pricing for your estimated headcount in the contract (especially for F&B costs, so that you are not only submitting your F&B minimum).
 This will give us a baseline cost estimate for approval and your FMC will adjust the PO amount as needed, based on final cost (a PO change request will be issued for charges above 10% over the original PO amount).
 If your additional costs (catering, AV, etc.) are being provided by different vendors from the venue, please make sure you have separate Allocadia line items for those charges and also submit separate contract requests (if a contract is required by the vendors).
 If the vendor does not require a contract and charges are under $5,000, you can pay with your Navan card.

+### Contract Request Issue Re-use
+If you have an event that requires multiple contract requests, feel free to re-use your original contract request issue!
+Simply re-open the original request, copy the appropriate section that is needed for your new request, and add those fields with new details in a comment to your FMC.
+Please do not erase the original details from the request, though, as those details are often referenced.

 ## Sourcing New Field Marketing Vendors